jeroendv/workshopLp/test/test2/Readme.md

 solution is feasible!

-In case 4 the solver runs for 30 seconds instead of 10 without any noticeable improvements, i.e.,  the number of overbooked people remains unchanged.
-Indicating that case 4 spended 20 extra second to improve the solution without success.
-Meaning that you waited 20 extra second in vain.
+In case 4 the solver runs for 30 seconds instead of 10 without any noticeable improvements.
+The number of overbooked people remains unchanged.
+And the load in each session is identical.
+This indicates that case 4 spended 20 extra second to improve the solution without success.
+Meaning that you waited in vain for 20 extra second.